 Since the beginning of industrialisation, the term mechanical engineering has been used with regard to a broad range of industries.
 As an umbrella term, it includes the design, manufacturing and operation of technical products, i.e. machinery installations and their different components, and of facilities used for the transformation of energy, materials and signals (information).
 Mechanical engineers develop, compute and test, they design and plan, control and monitor production and operating procedures.

-Power and Environmental Engineering (MSc)
+Energy and Environmental Engineering (MSc)

-The master’s degree programme Power and Environmental Engineering imparts basic professional knowledge and skills.
+The master’s degree programme Energy and Environmental Engineering imparts basic professional knowledge and skills.
 More in-depth fundamentals are imparted in the modules Mathematics, Thermodynamics, Fluid Mechanics, Heat and Mass Transfer and Methods of Control Engineering.
 Aside from Heat and Mass Transfer, Energy and Waste Technology was also integrated into the curriculum as a compulsory subject that is specific to the master’s degree programme.
 Depending on the choice of subjects, this master’s programme gives students the opportunity to gain deeper knowledge in one of two specialisation subjects: Power Engineering or Environmental Engineering.

 Automotive Engineering (MSc)